Planning for Future Learning Experiences

 Projects that are grounded in user research can develop insights and a deeper understanding of learning interactions to help inform planning.

-For the IIT Institute of Design, a graduate program that teaches design thinking, we observed how student teams transitioned between analog and digital media and how they used spaces.
+For the IIT Institute of Design, a graduate program that teaches design thinking and innovation planning, we observed how student teams transitioned between analog and digital media and how they used spaces.
 The study developed an analytical framework, a set of planning principles and a proposed palette of settings for virtual collaboration to support a more globally distributed program in the future.

 Envisioning New space Models